 Advanced Cinema Production

-Picking up where FilmNorth’s Introduction to Cinema Production class leaves off, this online course is for filmmakers who are looking for more in-depth, hands-on production experience, in which they will participate in every part of the production of an original short film devised, developed, shot, and posted by the class.
+Picking up where FilmNorth’s Cinema Production Basics class leaves off, this online course is for filmmakers who are looking for more in-depth, hands-on production experience, in which they will participate in every part of the production of an original short film devised, developed, shot, and posted by the class.

 Adapting to the current global situation, the class will convene via weekly Zoom meetings, with each participant contributing their own self-produced segment to a class-developed omnibus film using tools at hand (DSLR, video camera, or smartphone).
 Editing software options will be addressed.